Many of you ask us if we are a little bit crazy.

 TL;DR: Yes, we are!

-Did you know that there are eight managing partners and sixteen decision-makers in our team of sixteen people?
+Did you know that there are eight managing partners and seventeen decision-makers in our team of seventeen people?

 Being a part of überdosis doesn’t feel like working at the office.

 It’s more like an endless journey with great friends.
 Sometimes we decide to take exciting detours on the way to our destination.
 But we always keep our shared vision in mind.